Completing the enumeration of inversion sequences avoiding triples of relations: Acknowledgements

 \section{Acknowledgements}

-We thank Tony Guttmann for assistance with estimates for some of the asymptotics.
+We thank Tony Guttmann and V\'aclav Kot\v{e}\v{s}ovec for assistance with estimates for some of the asymptotics.
+We also thank the anonymous reviewers for their comments on an earlier version of the paper.
 N.\ Britt was supported by a Small Grant from the School of Mathematics and Statistics at the University of Melbourne.